Status at AG: partner, co-founder, lawyer

 - assisting in the technical/legal coordination for efficient and effective service-delivery to clients in complex assignments (as when a team of 2 or more AICLA Professionals are co-working on a case involving 2 or more discrete law matters or legal jurisdictions).

 - technically assisting the team of AICLA Immigration Professionals on all major assignments including finalising complex legal submissions to assist AICLA Professionals (case managers directly handling clients’ files).

 - dealing with service-quality issues including complaints.

 - assisting in mediations and conciliations for an equitable and just, speedy and amicable settlement in all significant disputes between our clients and our AICLA Professionals.

 Although he divides his time between Perth and regional cities, he is readily accessible by email in the first instance to all AICLA clients as a priority.

 He obtained a Bachelor of Science (BSc) degree majoring in Biochemistry from the University of Western Australia before completing a Bachelor of Laws (LLB) degree from the Australian National University in Canberra.
 On 21 October 1994 he was entered in the Register of Practitioners in the capacity of Barrister of the High Court of Australia (Australia’s pre-eminent legal authority) and he continues to remain on the Register of Practitioners until today without break.

-He commenced general law practice with Pynt & Associates, an Australian commercial law firm, and with the backing of the firm’s principal lawyer and mentor, Steven Pynt, quickly began accepting complex cases and large assignments in a self-driven steep-learning experience (for instance, conducting and negotiating, for and on behalf of foreign (Singaporean) buyers, the sale and management of the Metropolis nightclubs in Perth and Fremantle).
-Consequently he has held responsibility as lead solicitor for the care and conduct of diverse assignments which have covered many areas of law including company and commercial, contract, real estate, native title law, trusts, succession, tort, intellectual property, industrial and administrative.
-During time in general law practice, his clients included ordinary and HNW individuals, overseas government entities and private corporations.
+He commenced general law practice with Pynt & Associates, an Australian commercial law firm, and with the backing of the firm’s principal lawyer and mentor, Steven Pynt, quickly began accepting complex cases and large assignments in a self-driven steep-learning experience (for example, he conducted and negotiated, for and on behalf of foreign (Singaporean) HNW buyers, the sale and management of the Metropolis nightclubs in Perth and Fremantle).
+He has held responsibility as lead solicitor for the care and conduct of diverse assignments which have involved complex and multiple areas of law including administrative, company/corporate/commercial, contract, real estate, native title, trusts, succession, tort, intellectual property and industrial (employment).
+During time in general law practice, his clients included ordinary as well as HNW individuals, overseas government departments/agencies and private corporations.